Close

 Principal, Cooper Family Law Brisbane, Qld

-Adam Cooper has been a family lawyer and advocate for over 20 years.
+Adam Cooper has been a family lawyer and advocate for over 25 years.
 He initially started practice as a barrister, before taking on special counsel roles and then establishing Cooper Family Law in 2011.
-Prior to becoming a lawyer, Adam was a professional footballer and counsellor.

 Who Should Attend?